kedro-org/kedro/docs/source/integrations/databricks_deployment_workflow.md

 The PySpark Iris starter contains an environment that is set up to access data stored in DBFS (`conf/databricks`).
 To learn more about environments in Kedro configuration, see the [configuration documentation](../configuration/configuration_basics.md#configuration-environments).
 When you run your project on Databricks, you will pass the name of this environment as an option, as well as the path to the `conf/` directory on DBFS.

 There are several ways to upload data to DBFS.
 In this guide, it is recommended to use [Databricks CLI](https://docs.databricks.com/dev-tools/cli/dbfs-cli.html) because of the convenience it offers.

-At the command line in your local environment, use the following Databricks CLI commands to upload your project's locally stored data and configuration to DBFS:
+- **Upload your project's data and config**: at the command line in your local environment, use the following Databricks CLI commands to upload your project's locally stored data and configuration to DBFS:

 ```bash
 databricks fs cp --recursive <project_root>/data/ dbfs:/FileStore/iris-databricks/data